ChesterHsieh/ChesterHsieh.github.io/2018-11-09-JobHunting.md

 #### In an A/B test, how can you check if assignment to the various buckets was truly random?

 It's almost impossible to test randomness on statstic.
 However we can do another trial.
 We can try to test equivalence for the A/B two part.
-That's some time we call** A/A test**.
+That's some time we call **A/A test**

 Here's an example to show how A/A test going.